jahnavi1111/pneuma_replicate/pneuma/README.md

 **Description**: Generates summary entries for the specified table.

 **Options**:

 - --hf_token: User access token from HuggingFace to access gated models.
 This option is not needed if you have been authenticated using huggingface-cli.

 **Example Usage**:

 ```shell
 summarizer.py summarize --db_path=../out/storage.db ../sample_data/5cq6-qygt.csv
 ```

 ## Index Generation Module

-We store registered context and generated summaries as documents in a searchable (vector) index, enabling the retrieval of the most relevant documents quickly and accurately.
+We store registered context and generated summaries as documents in a searchable (vector) index and keyword index, enabling the retrieval of the most relevant documents quickly and accurately.
 Given a set of tables, this module generates an index.

 ### Generate Index

 **Usage**:

 ```shell
 index_generator.py generate_index --db_path=PATH/TO/DATABASE_NAME.db INDEX_NAME 'TABLE_ID1','TABLEID2','TABLEID3',...
 ```

 **Description**: Generates an index with the name INDEX_NAME containing context and summary entries from the tables listed.

-**Example Usage**
+**Example Usage**:

 ```shell
 index_generator.py generate_index --db_path=../out/storage.db sample_index '../sample_data/5cq6-qygt.csv','../sample_data/5n77-2d6a.csv'
 ```

 ## Query Module

 The query module answers users’ queries by searching through the index generated by the index generation module.
 This module receives a plain text query, retrieves the most relevant documents, and provides an answer.
+The retrieval process is done using hybrid search and a reranking algorithm is then performed.

 ### Query

 **Usage**:

 ```shell
 query.py query --db_path=PATH/TO/DATABASE_NAME.db INDEX_NAME QUERY [K]
 ```

 **Description**: Queries an index with name INDEX_NAME with the query QUERY.
 The option K (default value: 10) defines the number of documents retrieved.

-**Example Usage**
+**Example Usage**:

 ```shell
 query.py query --db_path=../out/storage.db sample_index "Why was this dataset created?"
 2
 ```